 What We’re Looking For

 Evidence Action seeks a highly organized, detail-oriented, operational problem-solver who is passionate about building and strengthening financial and operational systems that enable evidence-based programs to be tested and scaled.
-The Senior Finance & Operations Manager will serve as the key leader on the Beta team for finance and operations support to the diverse portfolio of initiatives in the Beta incubator.
-The role, based in Washington, DC., will report either to an Associate Director on the Beta leadership team or directly to the Chief Innovation Officer, who leads Beta portfolio.
+We will hire this individual at the Senior Manager or Associate Director level.
+The level at which we’ll consider a candidate will be based on our assessment of the candidate’s overall qualifications and experience.
+This role serves on the Beta leadership team and reports directly to the Chief Innovation Officer (a member of the organization’s global leadership team).
+The Associate Director / Senior Manager, Finance and Operations will serve as the key leader on the Beta team for finance and operations support to the diverse portfolio of initiatives in the Beta incubator.

 The ideal candidate:

-The Senior Finance & Operations Manager will serve as the overall finance and operational management lead for the Beta portfolio, supported by one direct report.
+The Associate Director/Senior Manager, Finance and Operations will serve as the overall finance and operational management lead for the Beta portfolio, supported by one direct report.
 This role involves overseeing or directly executing on a number of finance and operations activities on behalf of the Beta portfolio that are mission-critical to our work.
 In addition, given that Evidence Action is a young, dynamic organization, the role also involves serving as the Beta “voice” to the organization’s overall operations, finance, and administration team to ensure evolving organizational policies, processes, and systems meet the operational needs of Beta, which are sometimes unique, given the diverse Beta portfolio and its early-stage nature.

 Specifically, this role will entail leadership across 5 dimensions: